“Allah intends for you ease and does not intend for you hardship.” (Qur’an 2:185)

 There are people who want to flog and whip themselves over battles over the outcomes of battles that they had no control over.

-There is almost this masochistic tendency among some segments in our community that the Qur’an and the example of the Blessed Messenger (saw) is simply not enough.
+There is almost this masochistic tendency among some segments in our community that the Qur’an and the example of the Blessed Messenger (saw) are simply not enough.

 What is the fruit of it?
 Muslims taking the beautiful sacrosanct month of Ramadan and turning it into an ideological identifier and battleground on rather we pray 8 or 20 rakats of Tarweeh (when it is not even Wajib) to begin with.

-Even though the Holy Qur’an again and again gives dispensation and ease to people over and over again.
+Even though the Qur’an time and again and again gives dispensation and ease to people over and over again.

-However, since preservation of human life (something allot of those with hard hearts reading this post tend to forget) is a key component of Islamic Sacred Law Allah (swt) has revealed the following:
+However, since the preservation of human life (something a lot of those with hard hearts reading this post tend to forget) is a key component of Islamic Sacred Law Allah (swt) has revealed the following:

-“Today I have perfected your religion for you, completed my favor upon you and approved Al-Islam as a Deen (way of life for you).
+“Today I have perfected your religion for you, completed my favor upon you, and approved Al-Islam as a Deen (way of life for you).
 Anyone who is compelled by hunger to eat what is forbidden, not intending to commit sin, will find Allah Forgiving, Merciful.”
-(Holy Qur’an 5:3)
+(Qur’an 5:3)

 “The month of Ramadan is that in which was revealed the Qur’an, a guidance for the people and clear proofs of guidance and the criterion.
-So whoever sights the new mon of the month, let him fast it; and whoever is ill or is on a journey-then equal number of other days.
-Allah intends ease and does not intend for you hardship and wants for you to complete the period and to glorify Allah for that which He has guided you; perhaps you will be grateful.”
-(Holy Qur’an 2:185)
+So whoever sights the new moon of the month, let him fast it; and whoever is ill or is on a journey-then equal number of other days.
+Allah intends to ease and does not intend for you hardship and wants for you to complete the period and to glorify Allah for that which He has guided you; perhaps you will be grateful.”
+(Qur’an 2:185)